alexanderboswell/safeRide/README.md

 ### First person account ###

 ## Learnings ##

+## Future work ##
+Many of the sound classifiers used in the app are models provided by Apple.
+The classifiers are for general use and not trained on data that accurately reflects the environments encountered while cycling.
+To address this, custom models should be created for all sounds provided in the app.
+Also, the model that I did train was only improved by my own personal data which is bias by where I ride and my riding ability.

+An issue quickly arises when a cyclist uses this app and their own bicycle bell is detected.
+Adding the capability of on device machine learning so that the user can ensure their own bike bell is not recognized would reduce frustration of false positives in sound recognition.

+An Apple Watch provides information from an app through [complications](https://developer.apple.com/design/human-interface-guidelines/components/system-experiences/complications).
+Having the information from this app be surfaced in other ways would allow a user to view it alongside other apps they might be using at the same time.

+A general refactor of code also should occur.
+Many of software best practices are not implemented in the minimal viable product.

 ## App accessibility ##
 The app uses apple conventions that are defined in the [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/platforms/designing-for-watchos).
 Following these patterns allow the app to be accessible as it builds upon the work of Apple in their design decisions.